-So Meituan is going public.
-And this is shortly after Chinese O2O food delivery company Baidu Waimai was sold to competitor Ele.me.
+So Meituan has gone public.
+And this is after Chinese O2O food delivery company Baidu Waimai was sold to competitor Ele.me.
 Basically, the space is now dominated by two companies: Ele.me (Alibaba-owned/backed) and Meituan Waimai (Tencent-owned/backed).

 I think food delivery symbolizes three big trends happening.

 China’s internet giants (Alibaba, Tencent and Baidu) are continuing to move into each others’ spaces.
 They are converging – and this is a big change from a few years ago when Tencent mostly stayed in gaming (and messenging), Alibaba mostly stayed in e-commerce, and Baidu stayed in search.
 Now they are converging.
 Baidu wants to get into e-commerce.
 Tencent wants to get more into transactions.
 And Alibaba wants to go international and get into entertainment.
 And so on.

 China’s Internet elephants are increasingly rubbing up against each other.
 And this “elephant bumping” has interesting consequences.
 The white spaces between them are disappearing.
 Smaller companies are finding it increasingly difficult to live in these spaces.
 And as Alibaba and Tencent now dwarf Baidu in market cap, Baidu’s exit from food delivery looks like a smaller elephant that got tired of being squished between the much bigger ones.

 Another important aspect of this convergence is how these big companies are jumping into areas that are outside of their core competence.
 Baidu, a search engine, is jumping into delivery and AI.
 Tencent, a gaming company, is jumping into on-demand transportation and feature films.
 Alibaba, an e-commerce company, is jumping into cloud computing.
 And so on.